 - Brown Sugar Walnut Crumble – This isn’t your basic crumble.
 The entire mix is sweetened with brown sugar and mixed with walnuts.
 It pairs so well with the carrot cake flavors.

 All three layers are baked into one magical coffee cake!
 Oh, and there’s no actual coffee involved here.
-It’s name is due to the fact that it is meant to be enjoyed with a cup of coffee.
+Its name is due to the fact that it is meant to be enjoyed with a cup of coffee.
 This could also be called a crumble or carrot crumb cake, but coffee cake is the term I’ve always used and grew up with!

 Tips for making moist cream cheese carrot coffee cake